raspberrypisig/usb-msd-raspberrypi-multios/README.md

 ### Partition 1

 * Has a script called OS-CHOOSER.sh
-* Has a service run at boot called OS-CHOOSER.service
+* Has a service run at boot called OS-CHOOSER.service which causes OS-CHOOSER.sh to run instead of a getty terminal
 * To speed boot time to OS Selection Menu, run firstboot.sh from first partition.
 * Change cmdline.txt so that root=/dev/sda2